caseus-viridis/dst/README.md

 - All dense reparameterization mechanisms are in `dst/structured_dense.py`.
 - All sparse reparameterization mechanisms are in `dst/structured_sparse.py`.
 The core low-level API is through a `StructuredSparseParameter` class that wraps a `StructuredDenseParameter` with a grouping mechanism.
 - Basic modules with dynamic sparse parameters are implemented in `dst/modules.py`, such as `DSLinear` and `DSConv2d`.
-- Models implementations are under `dst/models`.
+- Model implementations are under `dst/models`.
 - The core high-level API is via a `DSModel` class in `dst/reparameterization.py`.
 See next section for usage with an example.

 ## Example

-See `experiments/train_cifar_wrn.py` for a simple example as described in paper [Parameter efficient training of deep convolutional neural networks by dynamic sparse reparameterization](https://openreview.net/pdf?id=S1xBioR5KX).
+See `experiments/train_cifar_wrn.py` for a simple example as described in paper [Parameter efficient training of deep convolutional neural networks by dynamic sparse reparameterization (Mostafa & Wang 2018a)](https://openreview.net/pdf?id=S1xBioR5KX).

 The following run trains a wide ResNet `WRN-28-2` on CIFAR10:
 ```bash